 thinking on big change. on fear and love and commitment. on relationship(s). on love. on letting go, and trusting. on growth and changechange. change. and most of all, thinking about sweetness.

 one's not half two.
-It's two are halves of one:
+It's two are halves of one: which halves reintegrating,shall occur no death and any quantity;but than

 all numerable mosts the actual more